Nutrients: the body’s building blocks…

 1. Focus on whole foods: Choose minimally processed, nutrient-dense options.

-2. Balance macronutrients: Aim for a mix of carbohydrates, proteins, and fats tailored to your energy needs.
+2. Balance macronutrients: Aim for a mix of carbohydrates, proteins, and fats.

 3. Embrace variety: Include a wide range of foods to ensure all nutrient needs are met.